Our research practice

 To achieve these ambitious goals we are focusing our efforts on the following priority areas:

-We award our funds through a peer review process, as this is recognised as best practice in awarding research grants, with each application subject to review by independent experts in the field.
+We award our funds through a peer review process.
+This is recognised as best practice in awarding research grants and so each application is subject to review by independent experts in the field.

 Peer review in practice

-Our three boards, who are responsible for assessing and rating the all our applications for our various grant schemes, are the Biomedical Scientific Board (SAB), the Lay Advisory Board (LAB) and the Translational Advisory Board (TAB).
+Our three boards, who are responsible for assessing and rating all of the applications for our various grant schemes, are the Biomedical Scientific Board (SAB), the Lay Advisory Board (LAB) and the Translational Advisory Board (TAB).

-The SAB look over our Quest for Cures, Expanding Theories and Future Leaders grant applications.
+The SAB assess our Quest for Cures, Expanding Theories and Future Leaders grant applications.
 With their combined expertise they work towards our goal of improving survival for those affected by brain tumours.

 The LAB are composed of individuals whose lives have been affected by a brain tumour on a day-to-day basis.
-They provide there lived experience expertise to all our funding schemes, as the community’s input and feedback is our top priority.
+They provide their lived experience expertise to all our funding schemes as the community’s input and feedback is our top priority.

-Lastly, our newest board the TAB, formed of both academic and clinical experts, will bring together their knowledge to assess applications for our Translational Award.
-They will evaluate applications which have the potential to bridge the translational gap and bring new treatments to the clinic.
-They are responsible for the assessment and rating of applications for research funding and making recommendations to our board of Trustees.
-They seek to ensure that all money is spent on the best research, with the highest potential for breakthroughs, at an appropriate cost.
+Our newest board the TAB, formed of both academic and clinical experts, bring together their knowledge to assess applications for our Translational Award.
+They evaluate applications which have the potential to bridge the translational gap and bring new treatments to the clinic.

-• We manage and monitor our grants throughout their lifetime and insist on yearly reporting and outputs from the researchers over the duration of the grant period and subsequent reporting after through Researchfish.
+We manage and monitor our grants throughout their lifetime and insist on yearly reporting and outputs from the researchers over the duration of the grant period and subsequent reporting afterwards through Researchfish.

 Confidentiality and conflicts of interest

-Throughout the process all information is kept strictly confidential.
+Throughout the process all information contained in applications, reviews and committee discussions is kept strictly confidential.
+Both written reviewers and AB members must accept our conflict of interest policy before they agree to review a grant application.
 We make every effort to ensure our decisions are fair, objective and transparent.
 Any individual who has a conflict of interest with an application is excluded from its assessment.

 Animals in research